-If the output is not empty, you must wait for the dmnode_admin -d action from step 1 to complete (the entire process can take 6 minutes or longer).
+If the output is not empty, you must wait for the $dmnode_admin -d$ action from step 1 to complete (the entire process can take 6 minutes or longer).
 Rerun the ps command until there is no output.

-3. Determine which CXFS filesystems are mounted:
+- 3. Determine which CXFS filesystems are mounted: - # ls /dev/cxvm pdmn1# chkconfig openvault off pdmn1# chkconfig cxfs_client off

-'''

-ls /dev/cxvm

-'''

-Save the output from this command for use later when you define the volnames instance attribute in "Instance Attributes for a CXFS Client" on page 157.
+Save the output from this command for use later when you define the volnames instance attribute in "Instance Attributes for a CXFS Client" on page 159.